oscaribv/oscaribv.github.io-src/content/pages/about.md

 * Astronomical Journal (AJ).
 * Nature Astronomy (Nat.
 Astron.).
-* Astronomy & Astrophysics (A&A).
+* Astronomy & Astrophysics Letters (A&A).
+* The Journal of the Korean Astronomical Society (JKAS).

+## TEACHING EXPERIENCE
+* Organiser and teacher of the astronomy school ["De exoplanetas y otros demonios"](https://github.com/oscaribv/exoplanetas_y_otros_demonios), December 2019, Bucaramanga, Santander, Colombia.

 ## EXPERIENCE IN ASTRONOMY

-* **44 nights of observational experience**: Multi-band photometric observations at the 2.1 m telescope in San Pedro Mártir, Ensenada, BC, Mexico (3 nights).
+* **60 nights of observational experience**: Multi-band photometric observations at the 2.1 m telescope in San Pedro Mártir, Ensenada, BC, Mexico (3 nights).
   High-resolution spectroscopic observations with FIES at the 2.58 m Nordic Optical Telescope, La Palma, Spain (3 nights).
   High-resolution spectroscopic observations with HARPS-N at the _Telescopio Nazionale Galileo_ (TNG) at La Palma, Spain (5 nights).
-  High-resolution spectroscopic observations with HARPS at the ESO La Silla 3.6m telescope, La Silla, Chile (33 nights in 6 runs).
+  High-resolution spectroscopic observations with HARPS at the ESO La Silla 3.6m telescope, La Silla, Chile (49 nights in 8 runs).
 * **Theoretical experience**: Theoretical and numerical simulations of fluid physics in astronomy, using classical, relativistic, and general relativistic hydrodynamics.
 Simulations of relativistic jets by using a GRMHD module written by myself.
 Circumstellar disks simulations by using the state-of-the-art